HelenQuang/Form-Validator-v2/README.md

 ## Project Specifications

-- Create form UI
+- Create UI with module.css
-- Show error messages under specific inputs
+- Check for no empty input
-- Show success border when input is satisfied
+- Validate email and date of birth with regex
-- checkRequired() to accept array of inputs
+- Check min and max length of username and password
-- checkLength() to check min and max length of username and password
+- Check for matching password
-- checkEmail() and checkDOB() to validate email and date of birth with regex
+- If satisfied, add new user to below table
-- checkPasswordsMatch() to match confirm password
+- If not satisfied, show error modal

 ## DEMO Link: